Maxou2003/WordleCPP/README.md

 ## ℹ️ Overview

 I'm a computer student at Polytech Angers, France, and I wanted to practice C++ file and encoding management.
+So I coded this little game where you have to guess a 5 letter word in les then 6 attempts.

 ### ✍️ Authors